getong/getong_code_snippet/erlang_code/lager.md

 ## erlang 21 introduces logger module, which is inspired by lager partly.
 The error_logger is deprecated by default in erlang 21, and lager enables error_logger by default.

+## erlang 21 introduces logger, which can be replaced lager
+The [emqx](https://github.com/emqx/emqx) just use logger to replace lager.